akka-js/akka.js/README.md

 in an sbt console.

-Then download and read the README.md available [here](https://github.com/yawnt/scala-js-actors-examples)
+Then download the examples and follow the README.md available [here](https://github.com/yawnt/scala-js-actors-examples)

 ## Design documentation